pyrenaicus/nuwe-scroll-box/README.md

 Stoybook has an addon helpul to test our component's compliance with web accessibility standards, [storybook-addon-a11y](https://storybook.js.org/addons/@storybook/addon-a11y/) it adds a tab to the Docs Addon (below the rendered component).

+### Documenting with Storybook 📸

+Writing all the **stories** in MDX format allows us to use interactive code (JSX) inside of Markdown, each story canvas has a docs tab besides it where we can thoroughly document our components, adding its different state previews and arguments tables.

+Using [JSDoc](https://jsdoc.app/) comments in our code, get automatically picked up by Storybook, and added to our documentation, I used it specially to document all the types, the arguments of each component.

 ## Stack 🖌

 - TypeScript